 Dialectical Behavior Therapy (DBT) is one of the evidence-based modalities ACRS licensed professionals use in Trauma and PTSD Counseling.
 Our DBT therapists are available for Individual and Group Treatment both In-Person and via Online Telehealth.
 DBT is a type of Cognitive-Behavioral Therapy developed by Dr. Marsha Linehan in the late 1980s.
 The therapy focuses on helping you:

-We will help you determine if DBT is the best therapy based on your unique needs.
-We'll give you the highest quality In-Person and Telehealth DBT Trauma and PTSD Therapy available in Pennsylvania.
+We will help you determine if DBT is the best therapy for your unique needs.
+We'll give you the highest-quality In-Person and Telehealth DBT Trauma and PTSD Therapy available in Pennsylvania.

 Our Trauma and PTSD specialists will provide the services you need to get better and reclaim your life after Trauma.